scottchiefbaker/sluz/README.md

 ## Requirements

 Sluz has no external library requirements.
 Only the `sluz.class.php` is needed for the library to function.

 ## Testing

 Sluz has an extensive test suite that is used to verify compatibility across PHP versions.
-As of this writing Sluz runs on PHP versions: 7.3, 7.4, 8.0, and 8.1.
+As of this writing Sluz passes all unit tests on PHP versions: 7.3, 7.4, 8.0, and 8.1.

 To run the tests issue this command at the CLI: